slexisvn/query_engine/docs/01-frontend/09-types-and-expressions.md

 # 9. Types, coercion, and expressions

-> After this chapter you will be able to predict the type of any expression this engine accepts, explain why `5 / 2` is `2.5` here and `2` in PostgreSQL, and name the two helper functions the entire optimizer is built on.
+> After this chapter you will be able to follow the engine's main arithmetic and aggregate type rules, explain the result of numeric division, and use the expression helpers shared by optimizer passes.

 ## The question